Canadian Student Participation in Space Conferences and Training Events

 - The funding request must be for an in-person participation.

-The CSA will change the list of conferences in Appendix A approximately every six months.
+The CSA will change the list of events in Appendix A approximately every six months.

 3.3 Links to CSA Priorities: